-Ultimate stormwater disposal from the sportsfields has been assumed to occur via soakage trenches excavated into the scoria at the south side of the field areas (as shown in Figure 1 below).
+Ultimate stormwater disposal from the parks has been assumed to occur via soakage trenches excavated into the scoria at the south side of the field areas for both options 15H1 and 15H2 (as shown in Figure 1 below).
 For this conceptual design, five soakage trenches of length 50m each have been used (for a total of 250m of actual trench).
 Infiltration has been assumed to occur only through one wall towards the perimeter of the site and through the base of the soakage trenches (green on Figure 1).